강의

 https://github.com/reactive-streams/reactive-streams-jvm

-RxJava can be said to be an implementation that implements Reactive Streams.
-This is the official github material that defines the specifications of Reactive Streams.
+RxJava can be said to be an implementation of Reactive Streams.
+This is the official GitHub document that defines the specifications of Reactive Streams.

 https://gist.github.com/casamia918/93b8db69beb9ee06b92a96b2a234d48e

-This is a well-translated Korean GitHub resource about reactive programming.
-I would like to thank you for translating it into Korean.
+This is a well-translated GitHub resource on reactive programming.
+I'd like to express my sincere gratitude for the Korean translation.

 https://rxmarbles.com/

-This is a well-organized marble diagram of operators, which are the core of reactive programming.
+This is a well-organized marble diagram of operators, which can be said to be the core of reactive programming.

 http://reactivex.io/RxJava/2.x/javadoc/